Camping Near Chattahoochee Bend State Park

 What are the camping fees in Chattahoochee Bend State Park?

 At Chattahoochee Bend State Park, camping fees vary by site type and season.
-Standard riverfront campsites with water and electric hookups are $32-35 per night, while primitive backcountry sites cost $15-18 per night.
-Platform sites, perfect for tent camping with scenic river views, are available for $25-28 per night.
-All camping fees include parking for up to two vehicles.
+Standard riverside campsites range from $32-35 per night, while the more primitive backcountry sites are $15-18 per night.
+Platform sites, which are popular among paddlers and hikers, cost $25-28 per night.
+All camping fees include parking for one vehicle, with additional vehicles requiring a $5 daily parking fee.

 Top points of interest near Chattahoochee Bend State Park